-This questions has been asked many times after experiencing the problem when gaming.
+This question has been asked many times after experiencing the problem when gaming.
 The risks are just too high to leave it as it is, and might lead to replacing your CPU, or worse, replacing your motherboard.

-To keep yourself from facing such dilemma, we have compiled a list of ways to effectively reduce your CPU temperatures.
+To keep yourself from facing such a dilemma, we have compiled a list of ways to effectively reduce your CPU temperatures.
 More on this below.

 In most cases, and with how computers are designed today, the entire system shuts down when a CPU reaches a specific temperature to keep it from going up in smokes.
 This assures that your computer is kept from possible and further damage.

-Regardless, regular high temperature readings when using your computer for long periods of time could risk and damage the CPU.
+Regardless, regular high-temperature readings when using your computer for long periods of time could risk and damage the CPU.
 This also risks damaging the motherboard down the line.
 This is a reason why you need to make sure your CPU temperatures are kept at low levels.

-There really is no definitive answer to such question because of how diverse games are designed.
+There really is no definitive answer to such a question because of how diverse games are designed.
 Some games may be CPU dependent while others are RAM or GPU dependent.
 Not to mention that the “safe” temperature readings vary from one CPU model to another.